Natural Gas Safety FAQ's

-Q: Should I have a carbon monoxide detector installed?
+Q: Should I have a carbon monoxide alarm installed?

-A: You should have a least one carbon monoxide detector and it should be operating in the sleeping quarters of your home.
+A: You should have a least one carbon monoxide alarm and it should be operating in the sleeping quarters of your home.

-Carbon monoxide detectors are a useful second line of defense to warn you of the presence of CO - but they're not a substitute for annual inspections and servicing of your fuel-burning equipment and exhaust venting systems.
+Carbon monoxide alarms are a useful second line of defence to warn you of the presence of CO - but they're not a substitute for annual inspections and servicing of your fuel-burning equipment and exhaust venting systems.

-Q: What should I do if my carbon monoxide detector sounds?
+Q: What should I do if my carbon monoxide alarm sounds?

 - Check to see if anyone in your household has the symptoms of exposure to carbon monoxide.
 If so, have occupants leave your home immediately and seek medical help.
 Call 911 or your local fire department if you need emergency assistance.

-- If no one is experiencing symptoms of CO exposure, check the manufacturer's instructions for maintaining and resetting the CO detector.
-Some detectors emit an alarm when the battery is weak or if the unit needs airing out.
+- If no one is experiencing symptoms of CO exposure, check the manufacturer's instructions for maintaining and resetting the CO alarm.
+Some alarms emit an alarm when the battery is weak or if the unit needs airing out.

 - If you cannot determine the cause and the alarm continues to sound, leave windows and doors open and call a qualified heating contractor to check your natural gas equipment.